-This amount, however, is not universal, for an insurance policy is designed to cater to an individual, with personal traits and habits influencing the premium.
+This amount, however, is not universal, for an insurance plan is designed to cater to an individual, with personal traits and habits influencing the premium.

-In India, insurance companies determine the premium for a particular policy based on four main criteria:
+In India, insurance companies determine the premium for a particular plan based on four main criteria:

 We can understand how these parameters work by using the example of Mr. Jay.

 Jay, who is currently aged 35 years invests in a term life insurance plan.
 He chooses a 30 year term and opts for a sum assured of Rs.50 lakh.
 As a smoker his premium amount comes up to around Rs.14,000 per year.
 If he were a non-smoker he would have to pay an annual premium of around Rs.8,600 for the same term and sum assured.

 Now, if he had chosen to buy the same policy when he was 25 years old, the annual premium amount would be around Rs.7,500 (if he was a smoker at that age).
 If he refrained from smoking the premium would be just around Rs.5,000 per year.